 AGRICULTURAL POPULATION.-The Collector has furnished me with no particulars regarding the proportion of agriculturists to labourers.
 But the Census Report of 1872 (pp. cxviii., cxix.) gives the total "Agricultural and Pastoral Classes" (Hindus) of the Rangpur District at 66.674, including males, females, and children; and exclusive of Musalmans who live by agriculture, and of the aboriginal and semi-aboriginal castes partly living by cultivation.
-Analysing the details of population arranged according to occupation at (pp. cxli.-clvii.), I find the total of male adults of class iv. - i.e., persons engaged in agriculture, or with animals-is 547,099.
+Analysing the details of population arranged according to occupation at (pp. cxli.-clvii.), I find the total of male adults of class iv.-i.e., persons engaged in agriculture, or with animals-is 547,099.
 Allowing two other persons as an average of females and children connected with each male adult, the total population living by agriculture, or by taking care of animals, amounts to 1,641,297.
-Deducting 1153 male adults for the "excepted classes," explained at a foregoing page-i.e., persons possessing estates, or otherwise well off-a balance remains of 545,946 males under class iv.; or, allowing two other persons to each male adult, a total population of 1.637.838 souls living by husbandry, or employed in connection with animals, or tenure-holders belonging to classes who are often people in a small way.
+Deducting 1153 male adults for the "excepted classes," explained at a foregoing page-i.e., persons possessing estates, or otherwise well off-a balance remains of 545,946 males under class iv.; or, allowing two other persons to each male adult, a total population of 1,637,838 souls living by husbandry, or employed in connection with animals, or tenure-holders belonging to classes who are often people in a small way.
 The total number of male adult "cultivators" as returned by the Census is 544,494, or, taking the average of two souls to each male adult as family and children, a net cultivating population of 1,633,482.

-The male aduits directly employed in cultivation form about half the total males in the District; and the total number of males, females, and children living by cultivation (allowing two other persons to each male adult), amounts to 1,633,482, or about three-fourths of the total population of the District (2,149,972).
+The male adults directly employed in cultivation form about half the total males in the District; and the total number of males, females, and children living by cultivation (allowing two other persons to each male adult), amounts to 1,633,482, or about three-fourths of the total population of the District (2,149,972).

-LABOURING POPULATION.-The Census Report of Castes and Nationalities (pp. cxiv.-cxxiii.), returns the labouring classes, below the rank of artisans, of the Rangpur District as follow.
+Labouring Population.-The Census Report of Castes and Nationalities (pp. cxiv.-cxxiii.), returns the labouring classes, below the rank of artisans, of the Rangpur District as follow.
 Some of the figures have been corrected from the subsequent District Census Statement.
-The figures do not include Muhammadans :-
+The figures do not include Muhammadans:-

-1. Aboriginal tribes 1,109
+1 Aboriginal tribes 1,109

+•••

-2. Semi-Hinduised aborigines A 492,149
+2. Semi-Hinduised aborigines 492,149

-3. Personal servant castes 35,595
+Personal servant castes 35,595

 4. Weaver castes 10,034

-5. Labouring castes 212
+Labouring castes 212

-6. Boating and fishing castes 162,447
+Boating and fishing castes 162,447

 7. Musicians and vagabond castes 1,091

-Unspecified, Vaishnavs, &c.
+8. Unspecified, Vaishnavs, &c.
 32,586

-A stand when the stand of the line 1.

-a second s Total 735,223
+Total 735,223

 Turning to the Statement of Occupation (pp. cxli.-clvii.), I find the following numbers under their respective classes.
-I only take those who may fairly be considered in the rank of labouring men:--
+I only take those who may fairly be considered in the rank of labouring men:-

 Class I. (Government em ploy) Píyádás 420

-Class II.
-(Professionals) Musicians 3,899
+Class IL (Professionals) Musicians 3,899

 Personal servants 16,214

 Class III.
 Sweepers 505

 Service.
-Water-carriers 7
+Water-carriers 4 7

-CITERNAL INTERNAL Unspecified 8,215
+THE PROPERTY OF STREET Unspecified 8,215

--1 MUNE CONTRACTOR Cartmen 215
+Cartmen 215

 Class V. Bullock-drivers 122

 Conveyance of goods.
 Palki-bearers 4,318

 Boatmen 7,743